AshwinAshok3/USA_Housing_price_prediction/README.md

 *  (5) Open 'USA_housing_price_prediction.ipynb' file `(https://github.com/AshwinAshok3/USA_Housing_price_prediction/blob/main/USA_housing_price_prediction.ipynb)` and in the end you can find various algorithms being used and finally how many algorithms are we finally gonna consider.

 # Note:
-The `PDF` files and html files doesn't hold the `decision tree regressor` and `gradient boosting regressor` algorithm models hence it uses sophisticated parameters it eventually takes a huge number of hours to compute the training and testing datasets , So I have eventually completed the task and have included it in the main `ipynb` prediciton file where you would be able to observe at the end of the file and comparing the best possible models with each other.
+The `PDF` and `html` files doesn't hold the `decision tree regressor` and `gradient boosting regressor` algorithm models hence it uses sophisticated parameters it eventually takes a huge number of hours to compute the training and testing datasets , So I have eventually completed the task and have included it in the main `ipynb` prediciton file where you would be able to observe at the end of the file and comparing the best possible models with each other.